- 20th century politics

 If you search only by regiment, your search results will include all the battalions in that regiment.

 You do not need to include the word 'regiment', 'battalion' or 'brigade'.
-For example, to search for a battalion in the Northumberland Regiment, you need only search using the word 'Northumberland'.
+For example, to search for a battalion in the Northumberland Fusiliers, you need only search using the word 'Northumberland'.

 What do the records look like?

-With each download, you will typically see a diary of several battalions covering a period of several years.
-This will be divided into several PDF files, which you can save to your computer.
+With each download, you will typically see a unit diary that may cover a period of several years.
+This may be divided into several PDF files, which you can save to your computer.
 You can then scroll through the PDF files to locate the battalion and dates that you are interested in.
+You can also use the image viewer in Discovery to preview the pages of the diary.

-Many of them were scribbled hastily in pencil and use obscure abbreviations, whilst some are the second carbon copy of the original, so they may be difficult to read.
+Many of the war diaries were scribbled hastily in pencil and use obscure abbreviations, whilst some are the second carbon copy of the original, so they may be difficult to read.

 Why can't I find what I'm looking for?